Greece sees problems repaying IMF, ECB; Germans air mistrust

 "This is what I tell my counterparts: if you think it is in your interest to shoot down progressive governments like ours, just a few days after our election, then you should fear the worst," Varoufakis said.

-In another indicator of the strain on the Greek economy, two of the country's four main lenders, Eurobank (EURBr.AT) and Bank of Piraeus (BOPr.AT), will be dropped from the pan-European STOXX 600 benchmark index, potentially depriving them of vital investment at a rocky time.
+In another indicator of the strain on the Greek economy, two of the country's four main lenders, Eurobank and Bank of Piraeus, will be dropped from the pan-European STOXX 600 benchmark index, potentially depriving them of vital investment at a rocky time.

 Despite a rebound since the bailout extension was agreed, shares in the two banks have fallen about 65 percent since last February, hurt by a wave of deposit withdrawals and worries over the solvency of the Greek state.